pkgcraft/pkgcraft.github.io/content/posts/rustifying-bash-builtins.md

 for runtime initialization via `DT_INIT_ARRAY` for ELF objects (and similar on other platforms).
-This allows running a specified function during the library loading process that replaces Option wrapped, globally defined, static mutables with their actual builtin structs required by bash[^2].
+This allows running a specified function during the library loading process that replaces Option wrapped, globally defined, static mutables with their actual builtin structs required by bash[^ctor].

 Beyond building the shared objects, pkgcraft provides support for interacting with bash's C API in rust via [scallop](https://github.com/pkgcraft/scallop).